backdrop-ops/forum.backdropcms.org/www/modules/contrib/feeds_jsonpath_parser/README.md

 - [Jen Lampton](https://github.com/jenlampton)
 - Looking for co-maintainers

 Credits
 -------

 - Ported to Backdrop CMS by [Peter Anderson](https://github.com/BWPanda).
 - Originally written for Drupal by [Chris Leppanen](https://www.drupal.org/u/twistor).

 License
 -------

 This project is GPL v2 software.
 See the LICENSE.txt file in this directory for complete text.

+The bundled JSONPath library is under the MIT License.
+Please see the license file located at libraries/jsonpath/LICENSE.md.